Student Travel Development Grant

 - In any given year, more requests are received than can be fully funded.
 To be considered for support, applicants must submit complete and comprehensible applications.
 This must include a full and accurate description of the proposed activity.

 - Requests for support to attend a conference or other professional meetings should include detailed explanations of how such attendance will contribute to the development of the student as an artist, researcher, service provider, or potential teacher.

 - The student must complete the application and take it to the Director of the respective unit for review and approval.
-The Director of the unit will review the application, and it approved at the school level, will forward the application to the Office of the Dean for review by the Dean and Associate Dean.
+The Director of the unit will review the application, and it approved at the school level, will forward the application to the Office of the Dean for review by the Associate Dean.

 - Applications submitted directly to the Office of the Dean without the Director's review and approval will be considered ineligible.

 - Only one application will be funded for any individual during a given academic year.
-Submission deadline are given below.

 - Applications that fail to provide all the necessary requested information will be rejected.